carlosp420/nymphalidae_diversification/MS.md

 Figure S4.
 BiSSE analysis of diversification of nymphalids due to feeding on Solanaceae hostplants assuming *Vanessa* and *Hypanartia* as non-Solanaceae feeders.
 The same pattern is recovered, speciation and diversification rates are significantly higher for Solanaceae feeders ($lambda$1, r1).

+Figure S5.
+Diversification rates of nymphalids feeding on Solanaceae plants as estimated by combining post-burnin runs of BiSSE on the 1000 trees from the posterior distribution.

+Figure S6.
+Boxplot of speciation and extinction values for the 95% credibility intervals of values estimated by BiSSE analysis of diversification due to feeding on Solanaceae plants on the combined post-burnin runs on 1000 trees from the posterior distribution.

 Figure S7.
 BiSSE analysis of diversification of nymphalids due to feeding on Apocynaceae hostplants.
 Speciation and diversification rates are similar.